Crypto Law in Australia

 Despite giving guidance to the market there remains considerable market uncertainty in the absence of comprehensive legislation that provides a regulatory framework for key digital asset activities such as custody of digital assets.

-ASIS has also published guidance in the information statement on INFO 219 “Evaluating distributed ledger technology”.
+ASIC has also published guidance in the information statement on INFO 219 “Evaluating distributed ledger technology”.

 Cryptos that form part of an investment product may be a financial product under the Corporations Act 2001 which will cause them to fall within the financial services regulatory regime.
 For an example, an investment product involving cryptos may be a managed investment scheme, which is a financial product (see our comments on ASIC -v- Web3 Ventures Pty Ltd).